-- Goal 15: Foothill students seeking basic needs resources experience a streamlined referral process, providing coordinated assistance for all aid they are eligible for.

-- Goal 16: Students' housing needs are met.

-Long-and short-term housing solutions

-will be explored, including (but not limited

-to) homelessness initiatives in the county,

-transitional housing programs and student

-housing.
-Students most impacted by housing

-concerns are empowered to lead conversations

-around potential solutions.

-- ☑ Goal 17: Students' transportation needs are met.
-Uncover the specific concerns around transportation; determine what is actionable, what may need to be revisited, and what actions are out of the college's control.

-- Goal 18: Students' psychological needs are met.
+- Goal 2: Students' housing needs are met.
+Long- and short-term housing solutions will be explored, including homelessness initiatives in the county and transitional housing programs and student housing. - Goal 3: Students' transportation needs are met.
+Uncover the specific concerns around transportation; determine what is actionable, what may need to be revisited, and what actions are out of the college's control. - Goal 4: Students' psychological needs are met.
 Creative solutions on how to expand racial trauma-informed psychological services for students will be investigated and employed.